DOAJ/doaj/cms/pages/about/index.md

 ## Our mission

 DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language.

-DOAJ will work with editors, publishers and journal owners to help them understand the value of best practice publishing and standards and to apply those to their own operations.

-DOAJ is committed to being 100% independent and maintaining its primary services and metadata as free to use or reuse for everyone.
+DOAJ is committed to being 100% independent and maintaining all of its primary services and metadata as free for everyone.

 ## Constitution